redis/redis-om-python/README.md

 Querying with this index features a rich expression syntax inspired by the Django ORM, SQLAlchemy,  and Peewee.
 We think you'll enjoy it!

-To see more example queries, see the [documentation on querying](docs/querying.md).
+To learn more about how to query with Redis OM, see the [documentation on querying](docs/querying.md).

 ### Embedded Models